Lexirieru/Nusapay-Core/README.md

 At the heart of NusaPay's cross-border flexibility lies **Hyperlane**, a core component of our technical stack.
 Hyperlane enables our platform to operate seamlessly across different blockchain networks, ensuring that our system is not confined to a single chain.

-Hyperlane provides a secure and trustless mechanism for our **Payroll Smart Contract** on **Etherlink** to receive digital assets from any supported external blockchain.
+Hyperlane provides a secure and trustless mechanism for our **Payroll Smart Contract** on **Core** to receive digital assets from any supported external blockchain.
 It does this by facilitating secure message passing and asset bridging without relying on centralized or multi-sig intermediaries.
-This architectural choice is fundamental for NusaPay as it allows employers to initiate payments from their preferred blockchain, while the core payroll processing logic remains centralized and secure on **Etherlink**.
+This architectural choice is fundamental for NusaPay as it allows employers to initiate payments from their preferred blockchain, while the core payroll processing logic remains centralized and secure on **Core**.

 ***